 Global Issues (GIS40S)

-Formerly called “World Issues”, this revamped course gives more student choice in exploring the topics that affect or interest them.
-The course deals with a wide variety of current events and issues such as globalization, human rights, the environment, poverty, terrorism and media.
-The students choose 3 Areas of focus to study and instead of an exam, students are to organize an action project based on the issues studied throughout the course.
+The course deals with a wide variety of current events and issues such as globalization, human rights, the environment, poverty, and terrorism.
+Students examine the social, political, environmental, and economic impact of emerging issues - locally, nationally, and globally.
+Students are provided with opportunities to engage in inquiry-based learning.
+Instead of an exam, students organize an action project based on the issues studied throughout the course.

 This course is suitable for all students and is intended to develop an interest and understanding of Canadian Law.
 Law 40S examines various topics with emphasis on Criminal Law.
-Students learn about policing, trial procedures, and corrections.
-Students will visit court and participate in mock trials, case analysis, class discussions, and listen to guest speakers such as the RCMP.
+Students learn about the Criminal Code of Canada, policing, forensic science, counterfeiting, trial procedures, and corrections.
+Students will visit court and participate in a mock trial, analyze cases, view law related documentaries, and listen to a variety of guest speakers.

 World History 40S/40G (HIS40S / HIS40G)